SmartNotes/smartnotes.github.io/index.md

 ### **Want more details?**

-SmartNotes originated as a project.
-If you are interested in how SmartNotes was created, the report can be found [here](Paper.pdf).
+SmartNotes originated as a project by a few students at KTH, Royal Institute of Technology.
+If you are interested in how SmartNotes was created, the swedish report can be found [here](Paper.pdf).

 <footer>
     	<ul>